Lightstreamer/Lightstreamer-kafka-connector/README.md

    $ ./stop.sh
    ```

-# Installation
+# Deployment

-This section will guide you through the installation of the Kafka Connector to get it up and running in a very short time.
+This section will guide you through deploying the Kafka Connector quickly and easily.

+Deployment options:

+- **Manual Deployment:**
+  Download and configure the Lightstreamer Broker and Kafka Connector from their respective archives.

+- **Docker-based Deployment:**
+  Pull or build a Docker image that seamlessly integrates the Lightstreamer Broker and the Kafka Connector.

+- **Kubernetes Deployment:**
+  Deploy the Kafka Connector to a Kubernetes cluster using the Lightstreamer Helm Chart.

+## Manual Deployment

-## Requirements
+### Requirements

 - JDK (Java Development Kit) v17 or newer
 - [Lightstreamer Broker](https://lightstreamer.com/download/) (also referred to as _Lightstreamer Server_) v7.4.2 or newer.
 Follow the installation instructions in the `LS_HOME/GETTING_STARTED.TXT` file included in the downloaded package.
 - A running Kafka broker or Kafka cluster

-## Deploy
+### Install

 Download the deployment archive `lightstreamer-kafka-connector-<version>.zip` from the [Releases](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/) page.
 Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](/kafka-connector-project/) folder: